 “We adapted.
 And by ‘we’ I mean students and employees alike.
 I believe that most people would say this is the hardest they’ve ever worked in their lives both physically and mentally and that the hard work made us feel alive and creative,” said Dana Basinger, assistant dean in Samford’s Howard College of Arts and Sciences.

 “We will never, ever forget the students and colleagues from the 2020-2021 school year.
 We pulled together through the suffering and the hard work and we realized we had to trust and count on each other to survive.
-In essence, the university revealed what it is at its best—a community who unites around a common goal of seeking truth and lifting each other up,” Basinger said.
+In essence, the university revealed what it is at its best—a community who unites around a common goal of seeking truth and lifting each other up,” Basinger added.